-The income limits above are the same for your 2018, 2019, and 2020 federal income taxes.
+The income limits above apply to your 2020 taxes, which you file in early 2021.
 The limits were lower before 2018 and were raised because of changes from the 2017 tax reform.

 You can claim the child tax credit directly on your Form 1040.
-For 2019 taxes, which you need to file by July 15, 2020, the child tax credit is on line 13a.
+For 2020 taxes, which you need to file by Tax Day in 2021, the child tax credit is on line 19.
 If you need more time to file your taxes, you can apply for a six-month tax extension.
-(Note that Tax Day generally falls on April 15, but the Trump administration extended the deadline to July 15 because of the coronavirus outbreak.)

 There are a few other forms you may need to complete before you can claim the CTC.
 These forms help determine your modified adjusted gross income, which you need to know before claiming the CTC: